Am0031/javascript-algorithms/README.md

 - bubbleSort: sorts numbers in an array using the bubble sort method
 - mergeSort: sorts numbers in an array using the merge sort method
 - heapSort: sorts numbers in an array using the heap sort method

+## Contact me

+If you have any questions about this repo, feel free to get in touch by sending me an [email](mailto:amelie.pira@gmail.com).